albelozer/gitbook/README.md

 # Introduction

->Initialy all new staff goes to English version.

 My name is {{ book.myname_en }}.
 In this book I will save all my efforts to learn several modern technologies in network automation.
 They are:

 {% include "./list.md" %}